Easter Basket Crochet Pattern

-The pattern is really simple and uses single crochet stitches with a decorative trim made up of slip stitches and chains.
-The pattern is worked by holding 2 strands of yarn together to give it more structure.
+The pattern is worked by holding 2 strands of worsted weight yarn together to give it more structure.

-It’s a small basket but the pattern is easily adjustable – adding more increase rounds will give you a wider basket while adding more single crochet rounds will give you extra height.
+The basket is on the smaller side but the pattern is easily adjustable – adding more increase rounds will give you a wider basket while adding more single crochet rounds will give you extra height.

 Yarn